Gammarkin/Portfolio/README.md

-# portfolio made with 3js
+# Portfolio

-and react
+Gammarkin's portfolio made with react, sass and threejs for 3d models